Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Network/AdmissionControllers.md

 ## Admission Controllers in Kubernetes

-Admission controllers are a critical component of Kubernetes, designed to intercept and process requests to the Kubernetes API server before they are persisted.
-They play a vital role in enforcing policies, security rules, resource limits, and other configurations within a Kubernetes cluster.
-Below is a detailed overview of admission controllers, their types, and some scenario-based questions to illustrate their use.

-### **Overview of Admission Controllers**

 **Definition:**
 - An admission controller is a piece of code that intercepts requests to the Kubernetes API server after the request has been authenticated and authorized but before it is persisted in etcd.

 **Types:**
 - **Mutating Admission Controllers:** These can modify the objects in the request (e.g., adding default values, modifying resource requests).
-- **Validating Admission Controllers:** These validate the objects in the request and can accept or reject the request based on custom rules[2][3].
+- **Validating Admission Controllers:** These validate the objects in the request and can accept or reject the request based on custom rules

 **Phases:**
 1. **Mutating Phase:** Mutating admission controllers are executed first, allowing them to modify the request object.
-2. **Validating Phase:** Validating admission controllers are executed next, ensuring the request complies with specific policies and rules[1][3].
+2. **Validating Phase:** Validating admission controllers are executed next, ensuring the request complies with specific policies and rules.

 **Examples of Built-in Admission Controllers:**
 - **NamespaceLifecycle:** Ensures proper handling of namespace lifecycle events.
 - **LimitRanger:** Enforces default resource requests and limits for pods and containers.
 - **ResourceQuota:** Enforces resource quotas per namespace.
 - **PodSecurityPolicy:** (Deprecated) Enforces security policies at the pod level.
-- **MutatingAdmissionWebhook and ValidatingAdmissionWebhook:** Enable custom logic via webhooks[1][2][3].
+- **MutatingAdmissionWebhook and ValidatingAdmissionWebhook:** Enable custom logic via webhooks.

 ### **Scenario-Based Questions on Admission Controllers**